Jeep Grand Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Jeep Grand Cherokee are $1,422 annually including full coverage.
-Comprehensive insurance costs approximately $296, collision insurance costs $552, and liability is $416.
-Liability-only coverage costs around $474 a year, and high-risk coverage costs $3,086 or more.
-Teen drivers pay the highest rates at up to $5,324 a year.
+U.S. average insurance rates for a Jeep Grand Cherokee are $1,422 a year for full coverage.
+Comprehensive costs on average $296, collision costs $552, and liability coverage costs $416.
+Liability-only insurance costs as little as $474 a year, with high-risk driver insurance costing around $3,086.
+16-year-old drivers pay the highest rates at $5,324 a year or more.

 Average premium for full coverage: $1,422